checkmyprojects/burgerpalace-frontend/README.md

 # BurgerPalace 🚀

-This is our event management app.
-Admins can add/remove/edit events and users can subscribe/unsubscribe to attend them.
+This is our food order service app.
+Users can sign up, login, add items to cart and make food orders online.
+Every order is stored on our database.

 **Link to project:**
 FrontEnd: https://github.com/checkmyprojects/burgerpalace-frontend